Thermogenin: Mechanism

-The NADH donates its protons to complex I (C-I) of the electron transport chain (ETC).
-The protons from NADH then move to ubiquinone, then to complex III (C-III), and finally to complex IV (C-IV), resulting in the production of water and ATP.
-ATP is synthesized by ATP synthase at each step of proton movement.
-Meanwhile, FADH donates its protons directly to C-III through ubiquinone in the ETC, also contributing to ATP and water production.
-It is known that in isolated mitochondrial samples of the ETC, 2.5 ATP molecules are produced from NADH and 1.5 ATP molecules from FADH.
-Uncoupling protein (UCP1) disrupts the electron transport chain (ETC) by uncoupling protons, diverting them towards heat production instead of ATP synthesis.

 Evolution

 UCP1 is expressed in brown adipose tissue, which is functionally found only in eutherians.
 The UCP1, or thermogenin, gene likely arose in an ancestor of modern vertebrates, but did not initially allow for our vertebrate ancestor to use non-shivering thermogenesis for warmth.
 It wasn't until heat generation was adaptively selected for in placental mammal descendants of this common ancestor that UCP1 evolved its current function in brown adipose tissue to provide additional warmth.
 While UCP1 plays a key thermogenic role in a wide range of placental mammals, particularly those with small body size and those that hibernate, the UCP1 gene has lost functionality in several large-bodied lineages (e.g. horses, elephants, sea cows, whales and hyraxes) and lineages with low metabolic rates (e.g. pangolins, armadillos, sloths and anteaters).
 Recent discoveries of non-heat-generating orthologues of UCP1 in fish and marsupials, other descendants of the ancestor of modern vertebrates, show that this gene was passed on to all modern vertebrates, but aside from placental mammals, none have heat producing capability.
 This further suggests that UCP1 had a different original purpose and in fact phylogenetic and sequence analyses indicate that UCP1 is likely a mutated form of a dicarboxylate carrier protein that adapted for thermogenesis in placental mammals.